jwilsson/spotify-web-api-php/method-reference/session.md

     integer SpotifyWebAPI\Session::getExpires()

-Get the number of seconds before the access token expires.
+Get the number of seconds for which the access token is valid.

 #### Return values
-* **integer** The expires time.
+* **integer** The time period (in seconds) for which the access token is valid.